 The Willys name is not stamped on the grille, hood or tailgate, which apparently was standard by 1964 not just for military Jeeps but for all Kaiser Jeeps.
 This Jeep, like some other Navy Jeeps, may have originally been painted by Kaiser in Olive Drab, which shows below the fenders and bumper.
 Painted on the hood is "U.S. Navy 94-52016 For Official Use Only".

-Thanks to Joe Caprio for the information and photos of his award-winning Jeep, which he sold in 2003.
+Thanks to the late Joe Caprio for the information and photos of his award-winning Jeep, which has now been sold.
 Thanks also to Walter Snelling. -- Derek Redmond

-See another former 1964 Navy CJ-3B with serial and registration numbers very close to this one, and see some Military High-Hood Questions.
+See another former 1964 Navy CJ-3B with serial and registration numbers very close to this one.

 Visit CJ3B.info on Facebook.